cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 .. image:: /_static/img/mobaxterm_new_session.png

 Set the remote server *hostname* or *ip address* in *Remote host* box.
-Click on *Specify username* checkbox and then type the username provided by you by the sysadmin.
+Click on *Specify username* checkbox and then type the username provided to you by the sysadmin.
 Check the *Use private key* checkbox and if you have created your public key as described in the :ref:`MobaXterm section <mobaxterm-keygen>`, you will see the position of your public key file.
-Check if path is correct or set the correct path of your public key file if you have stored your public key in another location.
+Check if path is correct or set the correct path of your public key file if you have stored it in another location.
-In the *Bookmark settings* tab you can define a session name to easily find your saved sessions.
+In the *Bookmark settings* tab you can define a session name to easily find all your saved sessions.
 After that, click on the *Ok* button to save your session configuration.
-You will see all your saved session by clicking on the *Sessions* tab (the tab with a *Star* on the left of the main session) and you can start a new connection by clicking to the session name you have configured previously.
+You will see all your saved session by clicking on the *Sessions* tab (the tab with a *Star* on the left of the main session) and you can start a new connection by clicking to the session name you have previously configured.
 Fore more informations, see `MobaXterm documentation <https://mobaxterm.mobatek.net/documentation.html>`__

 Connecting with Putty